iamsjeevan/unicampus/README.md

 # unicampus
-Mobile app for university resources and community
+Mobile app for university resources and community.